gristlekinginc/metsci-site-v2/docs/tutorial-extras/004-metsci-demo-dash.md

   |> filter(fn: (r) => r["_field"] == "distance" or r["_field"] == "rssi")
 ```
 :::tip
 This is a fairly simple setup, but you may still have problems.
 We're nerds, usually don't work right the first time, and that's OK.
-By far the fastest way to debug on your own is to feed in messages from Node-RED debug and InfluxDB,  and drop screenshots into ChatGPT/Cursor/Grok etc.
+Check to make sure your queries in InfluxDB match your Device Names, Gateway, and Region.
+If you just copy/paste exactly what I put, you're not going to see anything.By far the fastest way to debug on your own is to feed in messages from Node-RED debug and InfluxDB,  and drop screenshots into ChatGPT/Cursor/Grok etc.
 :::

 ### C. Grafana Dashboards